Hillel-i-Python-Pro-i-2022-12-27/homework__natali_chystyakova_django/README.md

 3. Add an avatar for the user (if not already done).
 4. Restrict access to at least one page.
 At least so that only an authorized user can access it.

+# Homework 16 Django.
+Logger-counter via middleware. + Extra

+1. Main task:
+Every HTTP request needs to be logged.
+Event data must be stored in a database.
+For implementation, use the middleware mechanism.
+2. Storage.
+In the model, store a few data related to the request.
+For example:
+* path
+* binding to the user, if any.
+* By foreign key.
+* Without deleting the record when deleting a user.
+* session key.

+3. Enforce a unique constraint at the ORM level.
+4. Add a command to remove all entries for this data.
+5. List output.
+* all entries
+* for the current user (if the user is authorized)
+* for the current session.
+6. You can enable pagination
+7. Aggregation.

 * :wrench: install and update requiremets before run projet: make init-dev
 * :arrow_forward: run this project without docker: make homework-i-run